People ask us all winter long if they can save the seeds they scoop out of winter squash to sow next season.

 3. Stick them on peanut-buttered pinecones for the birds.

-So yes, it’s true, I don’t really recommend saving your squash seeds to sow next season, unless you know a great deal about its life story.
+So yes, it’s true, we don’t really recommend saving your squash seeds to sow next season, unless you know a great deal about its life story.
 Or are entirely unattached to the fruits looking anything like it’s parents.
-(Which is one of my favorite games in the world.)
+(Which is one of our favorite games in the world.)

 Squash seeds are one of our favorite snacks.
 Check out our recipe inspirations below!